ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx_nsx-v-eos/guide.en-ie.md

 To identify your usage of the NSX-V feature in your Hosted Private Cloud environment, you have to ask yourself the following questions:

-- Am I using VXLAN?
+- Am I using `VXLAN` ?

 ![NSX VXLAN](images/vxlan.gif){.thumbnail}

-- Am I using a Distributed Firewall rules?
+- Am I using a `Distributed Firewall rules` ?

 ![NSX DFW](images/DFW.gif){.thumbnail}

-- Am I using a Distributed Logical Router or an Edge Services Gateway?
+- Am I using a `Distributed Logical Router` or an `Edge Services Gateway` ?

 ![NSX EDGES](images/dlr-edge.gif){.thumbnail}

 - Am I using an SSL VPN?

 From latest version of NSX-v the features was already disabled.

 #### I do not use any of the NSX-V features

-We will disable NSX-V from 31 March 2024 if you are not using any NSX-V features.
+We will disable NSX-V from **31 March 2024** if you are not using any NSX-V features.

 Regardless of your Hosted Private Cloud range, if you want to disable NSX-V, you won't have to migrate to a new Datacentre.
 You will be able to keep your current resources.
 For the maintenance task to run properly and deactivate NSX-V, you need to make sure to clean the NSX-V environnement.

-Make sure to remove all NSX-V EDGES (DLR or Gateway).
+Make sure to remove all `NSX-V EDGES` (DLR or Gateway).

-You should remove all the NSX-V Edges, Distributed Logical Gateway and Edges Services Gateway.

 ![NSX Edges](images/remove-Edges.gif){.thumbnail}